dashukin/react-redux-template/README.md

 	- presenter.js / container.js - component file itself.
 Depending on component role and ability to manage application state it could be a presenter or a container.
 	- index.js - default export file.
 	- reducer.js - component reducer (for container component).
+	- constants.js - component related constants to use with appropriate actions and reducer.
 	- actions.js - component actions to interact with application state (for container component).
 	- saga.js - component saga to manage asynchronous actions (for container component).